Danish man charged after five killed in bow and arrow attack in Norway

 Officers said a probe is underway to determine whether the attack was terror related.

+Kongsberg’s town mayor Kari Anne Sand told TV 2 that it was “a gruesome incident”.

+“There is nothing else to say.
+Now we must try to take care of the inhabitants as best we can.”

-The police directorate said it had immediately ordered officers nationwide to carry firearms.
+In response, police officials said they had immediately ordered officers nationwide to carry firearms.
 Norwegian police are normally unarmed but officers have access to guns and rifles when needed.

 “This is an extra precaution.
 The police have no indication so far that there is a change in the national threat level,” the directorate said in a statement.